syndesisio/syndesis/README.md

 Funktion supports hundreds of different [trigger endpoint URLs](http://camel.apache.org/components.html) including most network protocols, transports, databases, messaging systems, social networks, cloud services and SaaS offerings.

-In a sense this is a [serverless](https://www.quora.com/What-is-Serverless-Computing) approach to event driven microservices as you focus on just writing _funktions_ and Kubernetes takes care of the rest.
+In a sense funktion is a [serverless](https://www.quora.com/What-is-Serverless-Computing) approach to event driven microservices as you focus on just writing _funktions_ and Kubernetes takes care of the rest.
 Its not that there's no servers; its more that you as the funktion developer don't have to worry about managing them.

 ![Apache 2](http://img.shields.io/badge/license-Apache%202-red.svg)